MosesSupposes/Purescript-By-Example/text/chapter4.md

 Here, we can see how the factorial function is computed by reducing the problem to a subproblem - that of computing the factorial of a smaller integer.
 When we reach zero, the answer is immediate.

-Here is another common example, which computes the _Fibonnacci function_:
+Here is another common example, which computes the _Fibonacci function_:

 ```haskell
 fib :: Int -> Int